LucasAndrad/learn-aws-amplify/README.md

 # Resources to learn AWS Amplify

 This repo is about a collection of good resources that I found to learn more about AWS Amplify, since the official docs never goes deep on details for begginers (official docs are like: "oh, you have used AWS services for while?
 Already know a lot?
-Here are some tips to learn Amplify"), any way, official docs can't help much but the contents listed here can.
+Here are some tips to learn Amplify"), any way, official docs can't help much but I hope the contents listed here can.

 ## Get start